Horticulturalists and dietitians are bound not just by a mutual appreciation for the plant world. They also share a penchant for planning.

 In a perfect world you’d opt for dried beans and cook them in water, but who has time for that?

 “Realistically, for my own family, I use canned beans with no salt added,” Dykstra said.
 “That can be the difference of an extra 200 milligrams per serving.
 It all adds up.”

 And so canned beans do the trick.
 You’re still getting fiber, the bean’s best material, and plenty of B vitamins and iron.
 Beans are also a plant-based protein source.
-In a recent study in Copenhagen, in fact, researchers found that beans and lentils may do a better job than meat in promoting a feeling of fullness.
+In a study in Copenhagen, researchers found that beans and lentils may do a better job than meat in promoting a feeling of fullness.

 Less of these